We know that ‘emotional wellbeing’ is at the forefront of our minds when working with children in the EYFS, but does that extend to our staff?

 At the end of the Autumn term 2020 I attended an online event ‘Putting wellbeing at the heart of our early years practice,’ held by The National Children’s Bureau who run the foundation years website: www.foundations.org.uk.

 The session brought early years practitioners, local authorities, consultants and academics together with officials from the Department for Education and Ofsted to discuss practical approaches and strategies.

 I would really recommend watching the recordings and reading the slides and case studies from the events, including a video from the Department for Education, thanking the early years sector for their work.
 You can do so here.

-Below are five learning points that I took from the event and some really useful articles that link into the current Covid-19 situation.
+Below are five learning points that I took from the event.

 1. Valuing the Importance of EYFS Staff